vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

    - BASIC: Create two VMs, one on the host that is running the CVM you are shutting down, one on a host that will remain untouched.
 Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings.
 Creating VMs is oulined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
-Setup of X-Ray is oulined in :ref:`xray`
+Setup of X-Ray is oulined in :ref:`xray`.
+Instructions for running the OLTP Simulator can be found in :ref:`xray3`.

 #.
 Do one of the following: